kusum-bhattarai/Watched/README.md

 ## Features
 - Search and browse movies, including popular and trending titles.
+- Add movies/series under custom categories with personalized ratings and descriptions so that you can always remember how you felt when you watched the movie/series.
 - View detailed movie information, including ratings, descriptions, and streaming providers.
-- Add your own rating and a short description for the movie/series so that you can always remember how you felt when you watched the movie/series.
 - Persistent storage using `localStorage` for user convenience.

+Visit this link for [Live App](https://watched-theta.vercel.app/).

 To try it out on your own device: